JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Er & Onan - slain

+Context: God slew Er and Onan for their wickedness in His sight.

 - ΔOS = -1.00 (Death)
 - VSA (Advanced) = 0.58
 - Tc = 1.00